How 5G Technology Will Reshape Key Industries: Use Cases and Business Advantages

 1. Spectrum availability.

 As mentioned at the beginning of this post, spectrum bands will be crucial to delivering 5G services across the different use cases.
 Specifically, telecom providers will need to work out the optimal combination of available options and secure enough bandwidth.
 Before that happens, 5G services quality may remain lower than anticipated.
 The insufficiency of the mid-band spectrum is a key challenge to deploying 5G.
 The need for it is higher than its supply.
 Therefore, it might be complicated to unveil the full potential of 5G with an inadequate supply of mid-band and high-band spectrums, suggests GAO.

 2. The cost factor.

 Consumers’ concerns over privacy are mounting as 5G will simplify access to their location data.
 Many people fear that businesses will resell, or otherwise transfer, that data to brokers and advertisers.
 These valid concerns will need to be proactively addressed by service providers.
 All the data collection will need to take place in line with the local regulations.
 Whether the privacy of user data will receive the necessary protection is a pressing matter for further 5G adoption.
 The reason behind this concern is the absence of all-encompassing regulations at the federal level, dealing with privacy demands for non-federal companies, adds GAO.

 Infopulse team would be delighted to further consult you on the technical aspects of 5G services adoption, and help you build a strong business and technological use case for your business.
-Our professionals have extensive experience in developing innovative, secure and compliant IoT solutions for the automotive and manufacturing companies, as well as significant knowledge of the telecom industry.
+Our professionals have extensive experience in developing innovative, secure, and compliant IoT solutions for the automotive and manufacturing companies, as well as significant knowledge of the telecom industry.
 Contact us today.